 Courses are offered in the Classroom, Online and through the Math Learning Centre.
 When checking for course availability, check the delivery methods listed and ensure you register for the correct CRN.
 If you choose an MLC delivery, read the Steps for Completing a course through the Math Learning Centre at the bottom of this webpage.

-Click on the Check Availability button to view course details and to register.
+Click on the Check Availability button (all courses are not available each term) to view course details and to register.